ChrisChinchilla/chrischinchilla.com/CV.md

 - My Geek, tech, and gaming show, "Chinchilla Squeaks"
 - The "Write the Docs" podcast
-- I produce the "Ethics in Open Source" podcast
 - As well as a gaming and storytelling podcast

 I host the following regular livestreams:

-- Weekly "Hands on" with a tech tool
+- Weekly "Learning livestream" with a tech tool
-- Fortnightly "DevX5" covering developer experience topics
-- Twice a month documentation and developer experience office hours
+- Regular "hands on" videos
-- As well as two gaming livestreams
+- As well as a gamin livestream

 Find links to all these at [chrischinchilla.com](http://chrischinchilla.com/).